moshrraf7/Lok-Sabha-Election-2024-Dataset--main/README.md

 **Brief tagline**: A clean dataset and analysis notebook for the 2024 Lok Sabha election results in India.

----

-##  Project Overview

-A short paragraph explaining:
-- What the dataset includes (election results, constituencies, parties, vote shares, etc.)
-- Why it’s useful (e.g., for data analysis, visualization, political research).

----

-##  Motivation

-Describe why you created this project:
-- Is it for your coursework, research, or a portfolio?
-- What real-world questions can it help answer?

----

 ##  Contents

 A brief listing or explanation of key files and what they contain: